CenterDevice/ceres/docs/ceres.1.md

   : Filters services for specific tags.

+## INFRASTRUCTURE

+The *infrastructure* modules automate building, planning, and deploying infrastructure as code resources from the CenterDevice *infrastructure* repository.

+### infrastructure asp list [*options*]

+  *infrastructure asp list* identifies all ansible setup packages (ASPs) in a given sub-directory of the CenterDevice *infrastructure* repository specified either in the ceres configuration file or passed via command line.

+  --base-dir *base-dir*
+  : Overwrites base dir from ceres configuration file

+  -o, --output *output*
+  : Selects output format.
+The default is *human*.
+Available options are *human*, *plain*, and *json*.

 ## INSTANCES

 The *instances* modules interacts with instances in the environment selected by the profile to use.